acidburn0zzz/nolith-release-tools/doc/security.md

 be decided on a case-by-case basis by consulting with the rest of the GitLab development team.

+If a security fix warrants backporting to previous releases, doing a single blog post that mentions all of the patches at once is acceptable.

 ---

 [Return to Guides](../README.md#guides)